-- iob seekers: - employers with hiring and/or training needs; - · executive recruiters and headhunting firms; and - human resource departments with actual or potential outsourcing needs.
+- · job seekers; - employers with hiring and/or training needs; - executive recruiters and headhunting firms; and - · human resource departments with actual or potential outsourcing needs.

 Direct Marketing.
 We target employers principally through direct marketing, which we believe has been highly effective in attracting new customers and serving existing customers.
-As of December 31, 2019, we employed nearly 4,300 sales and account management representatives that identify and directly contact customers via the Internet, telephone and personal sales visits.
+As of December 31, 2020, we employed nearly 4,300 sales and account management representatives that identify and directly contact customers via the Internet, telephone and personal sales visits.
 We maintain local offices in more than 30 cities in China and have also established a national sales and customer service call center in Wuhan.
 We train our sales staff to cross-sell all of our services and to design comprehensive packages of human resource services for clients to meet their specific requirements.
 In addition, we believe that the personal nature of direct marketing has enabled us to better understand the needs of our existing and prospective customers and helped us to develop new products and services.

 Event Marketing.
-We organize customer events, such as recruiting workshops, product information seminars, industry roundtables and networking events, to provide our sales team an opportunity to personally interact with employers and understand their recruitment needs.
+We organize customer events, such as recruiting workshops, product information seminars, industry roundtables and networking events, to provide our sales team an opportunity to personally interact with employers and understand their recruitment and human capital management needs.

 Online and Mobile Marketing.
 We utilize advertising, such as banner advertisements, keyword and hyperlink purchases, paid listings and video, to promote our brand names on the Internet and mobile marketplaces.
-We also conduct and sponsor online promotion campaigns such as drawings, giveaways and contests to attract traffic and enhance the loyalty of job seekers to our websites.
-In addition, we have developed mobile applications which can be downloaded by users for free.
+We also conduct and sponsor online promotion campaigns such as drawings, giveaways and contests to attract traffic, increase usage and enhance the loyalty of job seekers to our websites and mobile applications.

 Mass Media Advertising.
-We use traditional mass media advertising on a selective basis to increase our brand visibility and corporate image.
+We use traditional mass media advertising to increase our brand visibility and corporate image.
 We advertise through various media, including outdoor advertising on digital displays, billboards, bus stops and public transportation.
-In addition, we advertise on print media such as newspapers, magazines and industry publications.